 The maximum amount for the URBAN, ACCESS or IIAPM HG sub-categories is the maximum amount available listed for each sub-category in the Description.

 Awarded applicants have 120 calendar days from Grant Agreement receipt, to sign the Grant Agreement or the grant award will be rescinded.
 Once the project effective date has been established, a HG participant must request awarded funds within 120 calendar days or less of the Grant Agreement effective date, or the grant award will be terminated.

-Grantees must complete their project within 36 months from the grant agreement effective date.
+All grant participants (except OE), must complete their project (including all project business, project deliverables, and closure certification) within 36 months from the grant agreement effective date.

-OE participants must complete their projects within 12 months from the grant effective date.
+OE participants must complete their project (including all field-trip activities and closure certification) within 12 months from the grant effective date.

-The project should be located in Arizona or involve research in which the wildlife or its habitat is located in Arizona or benefits Arizona.
+Potential grant recipients must have a project that is either located in Arizona or involves research in which the wildlife or its habitat is located in Arizona.